How To Treat Your Cat’s Dandruff

 Rather than being a disease in itself, dandruff can be a symptom of another condition.
 In most cases, cat dandruff is harmless.
 However, if you notice a concerning amount of flaking skin and/or other alarming symptoms, you should have your vet evaluate the condition.

 Some common reasons for cat dandruff include:

 - Poor diet: Cats need enough fat in their diet for healthy skin and fur.
 Dandruff could be a sign of nutritional deficiency.

 - Skin allergies: If your cat comes in contact with something they’re allergic to, such as certain grooming products and shampoos, dandruff may be the resulting skin reaction.

 - Dry conditions: Low humidity may cause your cat’s skin to dry out and flake.

 - Old age: The skin naturally becomes drier with age, making dandruff more likely in elderly cats.

-- Poor grooming: Old or arthritic cats with tender joints may fail to groom properly, resulting in unkempt fur and dry skin.
+- Poor grooming: Old or arthritic cats with tender joints may not groom properly, resulting in unkempt fur and dry skin.

 - Sunburn: Spending a long time in the sun can cause sunburn, even through your cat’s fur, which causes the outer layers of skin to peel and flake.

 - Skin conditions: Seborrhea, demodicosis, and Malassezia are skin conditions that can cause scaling and flaking.